jcchin/NRELtraining/docs/building_component.rst

 As an example::

-    class ActuatorDisk(Component):
+    class ActuatorDisc(Component):
-        """Simple wind turbine model based on actuator disk theory"""
+        """Simple wind turbine model based on actuator disc theory"""

-Our class is named ``ActuatorDisk`` and it inherents from the Component base class that we imported above.
+Our class is named ``ActuatorDisc`` and it inherents from the Component base class that we imported above.
 The second line containing triple quotes provides a brief description of the class.